Training of Education Professionals

-What factors are associated with the success of a school system in promoting student learning?
-The answer to this question goes through many nuances, but some elements are recurrent with respect to the school performance: a viable curriculum that is assimilated by the faculty; on-the-job training of the teaching staff with peer collaboration; an effective school leadership; a school staff with high expectations and concrete/attainable goals and in-house monitoring mechanisms; the engagement of families, students and the community; a school setting conducive to learning.
-In order for every school to be able to advance on these fronts, having a systemically active school system is crucial.
+What factors are associated with a school system’s success in promoting student learning?
+The answer to this question involves many nuances, but there are some recurrent elements in respect to the school’s performance: a viable curriculum that is assimilated by the faculty; on-the-job training of the teaching staff with peer collaboration; effective school leadership; a school staff with high expectations and concrete/attainable goals and in-house monitoring mechanisms; the engagement of families, students and the community; a school setting conducive to learning.
+In order for every school to be able to advance on these fronts, the school system must use a systemic approach.

-- In order for schools to deliver equitable learning, we need to consider different factors related to the way the education departments operate.
+- In order for schools to deliver equitable learning, we need to consider various factors related to the way the education departments operate.

-- The reasons why the right to education is not fully exercised are complex and have their roots in historical, social, economic and cultural issues.
-Despite this, facing it is possible and urgent.
+- The reasons why the right to education is not fully exercised are complex and have their roots in historical, social, economic and cultural factors.
+Nevertheless, finding solutions for this need is both is possible and urgent.
 In this sense, the improvement of public education is a priority.
 And its starting point is the strengthening of the education departments.

 The Improvement of Education program provides educational managers with continuing education.
-The training courses cover both the learning management and the administrative-financial management.
-In this way, professionals are comprehensively prepared to carry out their duties.
+The training courses cover both the management of teaching activities and the administrative-financial management.
+The professionals are therefore comprehensively prepared to carry out their duties.
 The principles of the program are:

-- promoting the shrinking of inequalities in learning.
+- Fostering the reduction of inequalities in learning.